Hunter174/MLGodotKit/README.md

 enjoy the project and want to support please open an issue for desired features or bug fixes!

 Next Features to be added:
-- A linear layer for the Neural Network Model for regression based predictons
+- ~~A linear layer for the Neural Network Model for regression based predictions~~
 - A robust collection of popular loss functions for out of the box use cases
 - More supervised and unsupervised model implementations
 - If you'd like to see something else add an issue!